 Gregory Isaacs — a legend in his own time, one of the most popular and versatile reggae singers of the late-Seventies, and the smooth-voiced dancehall crooner behind the genre’s landmark 1982 LP Night Nurse — passed away this morning at his London home following a year-long battle with lung cancer, the BBC reports.
 Isaacs was 59. ” Isaacs’ wife Linda said, “Gregory was well loved by everyone, his fans and his family, and he worked really hard to make sure he delivered the music they loved and enjoyed.
 He will be greatly missed by his family and friends.”

 Issacs’ road in life was not nearly as smooth or gentile as his voice.
 His rap sheet is almost as prolific as his discography, with over 50 reported arrests in his lifetime.
 On the verge of stardom, he was sentenced to a six month stint in a Jamaican prison, on illegal firearm charges.
 Isaacs wrestled with drug addiction throughout his career, which eventually led to the loss of his teeth, while his legendary voice was jeopardized from persistent drug use, according to Rolling Stone.
 Isaacs soldiered on and continued to make music, performing at festivals in his homeland of Jamaica, and abroad.
-He released his final album, , in 2008.
+He released his final album, Brand New Me, in 2008.

 - Brittany Somerset, Intrepid Reporter